LISTEN TO MY LATEST PODCAST EPISODE

 4. Check the fit and functionality of the garment

 Most fashion companies use professional fit models to ensure sizing consistency when reviewing fit samples.
 Some brands just use an employee.
+Either way, you want to conduct a fitting.

 Observe the design sample and see if you’re getting the desired fit.
 Does it hug the body in the right places?
 Is there ease of movement and comfort?